SamuelHaefner/RiskAversionInShareAuctions/Readme.md

 ```rho``` -- positive real number, corresponding to the risk preference $\rho$
 ```Q``` -- positive real number, corresponding to the quota $Q$
 #### Return value
-A list of dataframes, [vlb,vub], where vub is the upper bound and vlb is the lower bound.
+A list of data frames, [vlb,vub], where vub is the upper bound and vlb is the lower bound.

 -----
 ```